rosennabs/hello-world/readme.txt

-Hello there, I am Rose and this I am excited to be in the Lighthouse Bootcamp Training
+I am adding another line of text to this file to see if git records my changes